 First, because they can‘t…

 If it is because they can't; then it is a real indication that they are not in somnambulism.
 Either the client never achieved somnambulism, or they somehow had it and lost it.
 Because somnambulism is required for revivification, without it they can't be successful.

-Another common reason a client might not be able to revivify has to do with the techniques used by the hypnotherapist.
+Another common reason a client might not be able to revivify has to do with the techniques used by the hypnotist.
 There are lots of things that can inhibit the success of an age regression session, even with a somnambulistic client, such and using past tense, using the word "remember" and so on.
 Read my book Hypnosis and Hypnotherapy: Basic to Advanced Techniques for the Professional for more information on this.

-Another problem involving hypnotherapeutic technique is that if the therapist attempts to conduct an affect bridge age regression without sufficient emotion, the bridge collapses!
+Another problem involving hypnotic technique is that if the hypnotist attempts to conduct an affect bridge age regression without sufficient emotion, the bridge collapses!
 Then the client will flounder and not experience a revivification.
 This is because they didn't really land anywhere, or they only have a vague idea of where they were to go.
 Get a good strong affect going before you suggest that they regress.